TerrariumAI/simulation/README.md

 ### Getting Firebase Creds

 If you are trying to run this service locally, you can go [here](https://firebase.google.com/docs/admin/setup) to get a tutorial on generating these keys under the "Add Firebase to your app" section.

-## Progressive notes

-We should progress away from using service account keys (pass each value in through env variables) or have an env variable that gives the option to chose one.
-This is to move away from setting the servers "environment" to "testing" and having that use the testing servers for Firebase etc. Testing should be completely offline for unit testing.